 Day 2: Mandara Hut, 2715 metres, to Horombo Hut, 3700metres

 After an early breakfast our head guide, Hamsi, gave a safety guide.
 We had 12 km waiting for us in order to reach the next hut.
 The 8 hours pass quickly when you are with the right company including the numerous breaks for water and snacks.
-This was the first day I spotted Kibo peak.
-We got to Horombo after 4pm and watched the most amazing sunset.
+This was the first day I spotted Kibo Peak.
+We got to Horombo after 4 pm and watched the most amazing sunset.
 The clouds looked like a carpet below us.
-It’s an out of this world experience.
+It’s an out-of-this-world experience.

 Day 3: Horombo Hut, 3720 metres